 Cherry Blossom Festival in Wisconsin

-Door County, the easternmost county in the USA state of Wisconsin, is claimed to feature the best views of cherry blossoms in Wisconsin.
-Thanks to the summer climate and the good soil, it is a perfect place for cherries.
-In the general run of things, the trees bloom in mid-May, filling 2,500 acres (1012 ha) of orchards throughout the peninsula with a breathtaking spring display.
-Yet keep in mind that the blooming season lasts only for two weeks, so you need to act quickly to witness this beauty.
+Door County, the easternmost county in Wisconsin, is claimed to feature the best views of cherry blossoms in the state.
+Thanks to the summer climate and good soil, it is a perfect place for cherries.
+In the general run of things, the trees bloom in mid-May, filling 2,500 ac (1012 ha) of orchards throughout the peninsula with a breathtaking spring display.
+Yet, keep in mind that the blooming season lasts only two weeks, so you need to act quickly to witness this beauty.

 For example, you can head to Cherry Lane north of Forestville and south of Sturgeon Bay, which offers a full cherry bloom in mid-May.
-Another spot is called Seaquist Orchards, located near the peninsula's northern tip, which is also open during this period.
+Another spot, located near the peninsula's northern tip, is called Seaquist Orchards.
+It's also open during this beautiful period.